Across centuries and continents

 Our major resource is our teaching staff, made up of more than 100 leading academics, who are experts in fields as varied as the history of medieval Britain and modern India and China, nineteenth-century Europe and twentieth-century South Africa.

+Cambridge was considered the world’s best university for History in the QS World University Rankings 2016, and both the Times and Guardian consistently rank our course the best in the UK.
 The Seeley Library, one of the largest history libraries in the world, and the nearby University Library mean that finding the right book is rarely a problem, and there is a wealth of rare materials and manuscripts within collections in Cambridge suitable for students’ research.
-Undergraduate historians are also encouraged to take up or improve foreign languages.
-They have access to both the University Language Centre and specialist language teaching.
+All undergraduate historians (not just those taking History and Modern Languages) are also encouraged to take up or improve foreign languages, and they have access to both the University Language Centre and specialist language teaching.
 Many Colleges have travel grants for students who wish to study the history of another country.

 The flexibility of the History course, and the fact that some final year (Part II) options are shared with faculties such as Modern and Medieval Languages and Classics, means that few students wish to transfer out after Part I (at the end of Year 2).
 Law and History of Art are favourites among those who do transfer.